qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 Splits multipart features in the input layer into singlepart features.

-The attributes of the output layer are the same of the original ones but divided into single features.
+The attributes of the output layer are the same as the original ones but divided into single features.

 .. figure:: img/multipart.png